 Personal loan debt.
 How to deal with it.

-Most personal loans are unsecured, which means the loan isn’t secured against your home.
-Secured loans carry a higher risk as your home may be repossessed if you fall behind with payments.
+But secured loans carry a higher risk.
+Your home may be repossessed if you miss payments.

 Dealing with personal loan debt

-If you're struggling to pay your loan or have arrears, you should first speak to your lender to see what help is available.
-They may be able to agree to let you catch up with any arrears or offer a payment break, but this depends on the lender and your agreement.
+If you are finding it hard to pay your loan or have arrears, you should speak to your lender to see what help you can get.
+They may be able to:

 Money worries?